Lamu Port and Lamu–Southern Sudan–Ethiopia Transport Corridor: Lamu Port

 The Government has so far allocated KSh.4.2 billion in preparation for the commencement of construction works for the first three berths.
 The government is also in the process of mobilising more resources from its own revenue resources as well as from private sector investors through equity and debt including bonds while mobilisation of more funds through equity and debt participation by investors for the construction of the first three berths and its associated infrastructure.
 These three berths are being constructed by China Communications Construction Company at a cost of nearly $480 million, and will reportedly be opened by 2020.

 Lamu Port is expected to consist of 23 berths when complete, will cost US$3.5 billion and be 1000 acre in size.
 The port will be a deep water port at 18 m depth.

 From bids requested by the Kenyan Government, the first phase of the port will include 3 deepwater berths with a capability of handling ships with a deadweight capacity of up to 100,000 tonnes.
 The port will be built at Manda Bay and is expected to be operational starting December 2012.

 A consortium of companies led by China Communications Construction Company (CCCC) was reported to have won the bid for construction of the first three berths at Lamu port.
 The cost of the project is valued at KES 41 billion (US$484 million).
-CCCC is associated with China Road and Bridge Corporation(CRBC), which has historically secured many road construction and other tenders in Kenya.
+CCCC is associated with China Road and Bridge Corporation (CRBC), which has historically secured many road construction and other tenders in Kenya.

+The port started in 2021.
+In 2024 it had cargo volume of 74,380 tonnes, but this increased in 2025 to 799,161 tonnes.
+In 2026, the port received more big ships due to the 2026 Strait of Hormuz crisis.
+The port is transitioning to a Public Limited Liability Company.